How much is your car worth?

 From surveys of all its subscribers, Consumer Reports’ December 2018 Auto Issue reports that Toyota vehicles are more reliable than Honda vehicles.
 Consumer Reports ranks Toyota second in reliability.
 Honda is ranked 15th.

 The Avalon Hybrid’s standard 2.5 DOHC 4 cyl. hybrid produces 3 more horsepower (215 vs. 212) than the Clarity Plug-In Hybrid’s 1.5 DOHC 4 cyl. hybrid.

-On the EPA test cycle the Avalon Hybrid gets better fuel mileage than the Clarity Plug-In Hybrid running its gasoline engine (43 city/43 hwy vs. 44 city/40 hwy).
-The Avalon Hybrid XLE gets better fuel mileage than the Clarity Plug-In Hybrid running its gasoline engine (43 city/44 hwy vs. 44 city/40 hwy).
+On the EPA test cycle the Avalon Hybrid gets better fuel mileage than the Clarity Plug-In Hybrid running it gasoline engine:

 The Avalon Hybrid has 6.2 gallons more fuel capacity than the Clarity Plug-In Hybrid (13.2 vs. 7 gallons), for longer range between fill-ups.

 The Avalon Hybrid Limited’s tires provide better handling because they have a lower 40 series profile (height to width ratio) that provides a stiffer sidewall than the Clarity Plug-In Hybrid’s 45 series tires.

 The Avalon Hybrid has a standard space-saver spare tire so you can replace a flat tire and drive to have the flat repaired or replaced.
 A spare tire isn’t available on the Clarity Plug-In Hybrid; it requires you to depend on roadside assistance and your vehicle will have to be towed.